Skip to Content

 Performance

-Narrowing in on the past two-year period, it trailed the category index, the Bloomberg Barclays U.S. Aggregate Government/ Credit 1-3 Year Index, by an annualized 1.6 percentage points, and underperformed its average peer by 88 basis points.
-And more importantly, when extended to a longer time frame, the strategy's performance looks bleak.
-On a four-year basis, it trailed the index by an annualized 65 basis points.
-Although the rating does not hinge on one-year performance figures, it is notable that this share class returned 2.7%, a sizable 1.2-percentage-point loss over its average peer.
-This places it within the bottom 10% of its peer group.
+Narrowing in on the past three-year period, it trailed the category index, the Bloomberg Barclays U.S. Aggregate Government/ Credit 1-3 Year Index, by an annualized 83 basis points, and underperformed the category average by 89 basis points.
+And more importantly, when looking across a longer horizon, the strategy fell behind the index.
+On a five-year basis, it trailed the index by an annualized 33 basis points.

-However, adjusting for risk unveils the fund in a more complementary light.
-The share class had a higher Sharpe ratio, a measure of risk-adjusted return, than the index over the trailing three-year period.
-These strong risk-adjusted results have not come with a bumpier ride for investors.
+When accounting for risk, however, the strategy looks more appealing.
+The share class outstripped the index with a higher Sharpe ratio, a measure of risk-adjusted return, over the trailing five-year period.
+These strong risk-adjusted results have not resulted in a bumpier ride for investors.
 This strategy took on similar risk as the benchmark, as measured by standard deviation.
 However, the share class proved itself ineffective as it was unable to generate alpha, over the same period, against the category group index: a benchmark that encapsulates the performance of the broader asset class.

 Published on